lifebeyondfife/flux-server-todomvc/README.md

 The original repo this project was forked from can be found here: https://github.com/facebook/flux/tree/master/examples/flux-todomvc

 So what is the purpose of this fork?
-Quite simply I couldn't find a simple, React Flux example that followed Facebook's initial examples but communicated with server side via a RESTful API.
+Quite simply I couldn't find a simple, React Flux example that followed Facebook's initial examples but communicated with server side code via a RESTful API.

 The Flux pattern suggests that this should be done in the Action creators, but no example showed how to do so.
 This repo is an example of a small client and server app that is built with React components and adheres to the Flux architecture.